Looking Closely at the Growth Curve for TMC the metals company Inc. (TMC)

 Sponsored

+The average price from analysts is $5.00, which is $10.85 above the current price.
 TMC currently public float of 120.09M and currently shorts hold a 4.15% ratio of that float.
-Today, the average trading volume of TMC was 1.51M shares.
+Today, the average trading volume of TMC was 1.43M shares.

 TMC’s Market Performance

-TMC stocks went down by -10.00% for the week, with a monthly drop of -5.26% and a quarterly performance of -52.79%, while its annual performance rate touched -85.91%.
-The volatility ratio for the week stands at 10.30% while the volatility levels for the past 30 days are set at 9.81% for TMC the metals company Inc..
-The simple moving average for the period of the last 20 days is -8.31% for TMC stocks with a simple moving average of -75.73% for the last 200 days.
+TMC stocks went down by -4.62% for the week, with a monthly jump of 20.44% and a quarterly performance of -27.31%, while its annual performance rate touched -83.76%.
+The volatility ratio for the week stands at 14.63% while the volatility levels for the past 30 days are set at 10.66% for TMC the metals company Inc..
+The simple moving average for the period of the last 20 days is 5.40% for TMC stocks with a simple moving average of -71.58% for the last 200 days.

 Analysts’ Opinion of TMC